 A. Application Form (Page 1)

-D. Background: A review of pertinent work done by others (not more than three pages)
+D. Background: A review of pertinent work done by others.

-E. Objective: Statement of the question or hypothesis to be answered.
+E. Objective: Statement of the question to be answered or the hypothesis to be tested.

 F. Specific Aims: A list of what is going to be done to achieve the objective.